 That is of course, unless you own a set of Maxtrax.
-I purchased a set of Maxtrax a few years ago now, and have been very impressed with them.
+I purchased a set of Maxtrax many years ago now, and have been very impressed with them.
 Once you have seen how well they work, I guarantee you will want a set too!
 There’s been a few new models that have come out since too, and they are still the best traction aid on the market.

 What are Maxtrax?

 It’s not just me that thinks Maxtrax are a brilliant way to get out of trouble.
-Have a look at the four wheel drives that you see set up for touring and hardcore four wheel driving in your local area.
-Many drive around with Maxtrax on their roofracks, or in their vehicles.
+Have a look at the four wheel drives that you see set up for touring and hardcore 4WDing in your local area.
+Many drive around with Maxtrax on their roof racks, or in their vehicles.
 There are thousands of people throughout the world that own Maxtrax – the product speaks for itself.

 Bruce, Across OZ, Queensland, Australia, January 2011.